VirgilLungu27/udemy/readme.md

-This project was made as part of an Udemy course.
+Made for an Udemy project.

-It represents a web page consisting of six progress steps.
+This project represents a sideways transition when clicking a menu icon shown in the top-left page.